Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 Roasted pumpkin seeds are great on their own, and my kids usually go through a batch as soon as they're ready.
 But if you can hide them, you can also use them in salads—they're wonderful in a quick kale salad with candied walnuts or dried cranberries.
 You can also garnish a lovely creamy butternut or squash soup with them.

 However you use them, you'll love the results of this quick recipe.
 Try it yourself for a wonderfully fun fall treat!

 - 1/2 teaspoon cayenne powder - optional

 - 2 tablespoons olive oil

-*We had three relatively small pumpkins, and once cleaned, washed and dried, had about 2 1/2 cups of pumpkin seeds.
-One or two large pumpkins would be about the same - don't worry too much about the exact amount.
+*We had three relatively small pumpkins, and once cleaned, washed, and dried, we ended up with about 2 1/2 cups of pumpkin seeds.
+One or two large pumpkins would yield about the same—don't worry too much about the exact amount.

-*You can also use the seeds from other squash, such as Sugar Pie pumpkins, butternut squash or acorn squash.
-They're all delicious, and all roast up into crunchy, golden brown little bits of wonderful stuff.
+You can also use the seeds from other squash varieties, such as Sugar Pie pumpkins, butternut squash, or acorn squash.
+They're all delicious, and all roast up into crunchy, golden-brown little bits of wonderful stuff.

-- Clean and wash the pumpkins seeds.
-I find this easiest by dumping the 'mess' from cleaning pumpkin or squash into a colander.
-Run it all under cold water, and simply begin picking out the stringy flesh.
-For the large bits, just squeeze the tops of the seeds and they should drop right off.
+- Clean and wash the pumpkin seeds.
+I find this easiest by dumping the 'mess' from cleaning pumpkins or squash into a colander.
+Run it all under cold water and simply begin picking out the stringy flesh.
+For the large bits, just squeeze the tops of the seeds, and they should drop right off.
 Rinse the picked seeds under cold water and drain as much water as possible.

 You can also use roasted pumpkin seeds to garnish creamy soups, such as creamy butternut or pumpkin, or to top a lovely fall salad.
 They add great crunch and contrast to savory foods.